microsoft/rushstack-websites/websites/api.rushstack.io/docs/pages/rush-lib.rushconfigurationproject.cyclicdependencyprojects.md

 ## RushConfigurationProject.cyclicDependencyProjects property

+> Warning: This API is now obsolete.
+>
+> Use `decoupledLocalDependencies` instead, as it better describes the purpose of the data.

 A list of local projects that appear as devDependencies for this project, but cannot be locally linked because it would create a cyclic dependency; instead, the last published version will be installed in the Common folder.

 These are package names that would be found by RushConfiguration.getProjectByName().